mideind/BinPackage/README.md

 ```

 Here we add a conversion to plural (`FT`) as well - note that we can pass multiple
-grammatical tags in a tuple:
+inflectional tags in a tuple:

 ```python
 >>> m = b.lookup_variants("heftaranum", "kk", ("NF", "FT"))